aiidateam/aiida-core/docs/source/querying/querybuilder/queryhelp.rst

     but only the ones that were added after a certain time `t` and have an id higher than 50::

+        from aiida.common import timezone
+        from datetime import timedelta

         queryhelp = {
             'path':[
                 {'cls':Relax}, # Relaxation with structure as output